-Apart from targeting login credentials, a brute force attack could also be used for guessing hidden pages or content, session ID values, one time passcodes, credit card numbers and even reversing cryptographic hash functions.
+In addition to targeting login credentials, a brute force attack could also be used for guessing hidden pages or content, session ID values, one time passcodes, credit card numbers, and even reversing cryptographic hash functions.

 Since brute force attacks require trial and error of a large set of values, the most common indicator is an unusual volume of failed requests.
 When a parameter is being attacked (like username) then the requests are all to the same page.
 If the attacker is trying to find hidden pages, then each request would be different but the server response codes will be 404: Page Not Found.

-- Leak confidential and private data (example: user’s profile data, bank details, financial status, etc.).
+- It can leak confidential and private data (for example: user’s profile data, bank details, financial status).

-- Leak hidden files or interfaces (example: admin interface).
+- It can leak hidden files or interfaces (for example: admin interface).

-If the attackers succeed in gaining access to administrative panels they can modify/delete/add web application content, modify user privileges, etc.
+If the attackers succeed in gaining access to administrative panels, they can modify/delete/add web application content, modify user privileges, and more.

-The attacker uses a word list of known pages to execute brute-force attack on a web application.
-In the example below, the attacker tries brute-force attack on a popular content management system.
+The attacker uses a word list of known pages to execute a brute force attack on a web application.
+In the example below, the attacker tries a brute force attack on a popular content management system.
 The attacker sends request to each known page and then analyzes the HTTP response code to determine if the requested page exists on the target server.

 [root@localhost wfuzz-2.1-beta]# python wfuzz.py -c -z file,wordlist/general/common.txt --hc 404 http://X.X.X.X/FUZZ

 * Wfuzz 2.1 - The Web Bruteforcer *